Megher Onek Rong

 Megher Onek Rong (মেঘের অনেক রং) is a Bangladeshi Bengali film directed by Harunur Rashid based on Bangladesh Liberation war.

 This film got National Film Awards in five categories including Best Film, Best Director, Best Child Artist, Best Music Director, and Best Cinematography.

 Plot

-This film portraits rape scenes during the liberation and committing suicide of the victims.
-Is also shows the adopting of war children to their new mother after the death of his?her mother committed suicide.
+This film portray rape scenes and suicide of victims during the liberation.
+It also shows the adopting of war children to their foster mothers after the death of their biological mothers.